 Step 4: Record Your Meetings

 Are you trying to host a really big meeting with everyone at the same place at the same time?
 These types of meetings are necessary every once in a while, but they’re almost impossible to coordinate.
 Some people — inevitably — won’t be able to make it.
-Instead of rescheduling, trying to accommodate everyone, or playing catch-up, just record the meeting, upload it to your great website host, and then send in the links, so that you keep moving —full speed—ahead.
+Instead of rescheduling, trying to accommodate everyone, or playing catch-up, just record the meeting, upload it to your great website host, and then send in the links, so that you keep moving —full speed—ahead and to grow your business learn more about CRM software.

 How has your company solved its clunky meeting problems?
 Share your ideas in the comments below.
 Inspire your fellow readers with what you’ve learned the hard —or the easy—way.